erizov/Professor/semester_4/lecture_15_testing_patterns/unit_testing/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Unit Testing to solve a production problem
+10. Design a structure that uses Unit Testing to tackle a production problem
 11. Create unit tests with 100% code coverage for Unit Testing
 12. Write a technical blog post explaining Unit Testing to beginners